justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

 Address
 -------

-Artifacts for a given VCS revision (git hash)--for any project--are stored at an _artifact address_, which is basically a "snapshot" of artifacts corresponding to a VCS revision.
+Artifacts for a given DVCS revision (git hash)--for any project--are stored at an _artifact address_, which is just a snapshot of artifacts corresponding to a DVCS revision.
 An artifact address has the form:

     s3://dev/builds/<hash>